Moustikitos/gryd/docs/api.md

 initialized in the order of the field definition.
 If `*args` only contains one value:

- + it is a `dict` then all fields are initialized
+ + it is a `dict` then it is used as a reccord
  + it is an `int` then try to get a record from database using epsg id
  + it is a `str` then try to get a record from database using epsg name

-All values in `**pairs` are merged before attributes initialization.
+All values in `**pairs` are merged in the record before attributes initialization.

 <a name="Gryd.Unit"></a>
 ## Unit Objects